potatolain/2bit-tile-generator/README.md

 Run this command: `npm run build`

+You can test the result with a server by doing `http-server ./build`. (http-server is a node module, install it globally)

 ## Contributing

 In short, submit a PR!
 This is a pretty small proejct, but I'll try to stay on top of it.
 If you've got something